CD Projekt: CD Projekt Red

 Following the successful release of The Witcher 3: Wild Hunt, Cyberpunk 2077, the studio's next title, became one of the most anticipated video games of all time.
 It is an open-world role-playing game based on the Cyberpunk 2020 tabletop system created by Mike Pondsmith.
 The game was initially introduced in May 2012.
 The hype for the title, alongside the release of The Witcher TV series on Netflix, enabled CD Projekt to become the most valuable video game company in Europe in May 2020, surpassing Ubisoft.
 The game suffered multiple delays, with the team stressing that they would not release the game until it was ready.
-While management introduced a "non-obligatory crunch" model for the team to lessen the effects of game development on their personal lives, management broke their promise and forced all developers to crunch and worked six days a week.
+While management introduced a "non-obligatory crunch" model for the team to lessen the effects of game development on their personal lives, management broke their promise and forced all developers to crunch and work six days a week.
 The game was released in December 2020.
 The PC version received generally positive reviews and became one of the biggest video game launches for PC.
 The development cost was fully recouped based on pre-order sales alone.
 However, the console versions were plagued with technical issues and software bugs, with some players reporting that these versions were unplayable.
 The studio was accused of hiding the poor state of the console versions from its customers during the game's marketing.
 On 18 December 2020 the game was removed from the PlayStation online store.
 Kiciński acknowledged that the company's approach to marketing the console versions eroded players' trust in the studio, and promised to release patches for the game.

 In early February 2021, CD Projekt Red was hit by a ransomware attack, with the attackers able to acquire the source code to several of the studio's games, including Gwent, The Witcher 3 and Cyberpunk 2077 as well as administrative files.
 The attackers demanded CD Projekt Red pay them a large sum of money within a few days under threat of leaking or selling the stolen code and files.
 CD Projekt refused to negotiate with the attackers, stating to the press that "We will not give in to the demands or negotiate with the actor", affirming no personal information was obtained in the attack and that they were working with law enforcement to track down the attackers.
 Security analysts saw the code being auctioned on the dark web for a minimum price of US$1 million, and subsequently closed later with the attackers stating they had received an offer that satisfied them.
 Within a week of these auctions, the code was being shared online via social media, and CD Projekt began using DMCA takedown notices to remove postings of its code.